-For fast speeds and lots of bundling options, Xfinity should be at the top of your list.
-But even though they are one of the largest cable and internet providers in the country, there’s no guarantee that specific services are available in your area.
+For fast download speeds and lots of bundling options, Xfinity should be one of the providers at the top of your list.
+But even though Xfinity is one of the largest cable TV and internet providers in the country, there’s no guarantee that the provider will be available in your area.

 If you want to know whether your home is in an Xfinity service area — and what speeds and packages you can get — here’s how to find out.